lolandese/lolandese.github.com/terms.md

 ## 100 % remote

-For work done from our premises a more convenient rate applies.
+Work done from my office has a more convenient rate.

 It might be good to know I:

-- am more productive remote
+- am more productive in my own place
-- have a dedicated office space
+- have a dedicated office
 - have no kids
 - adapt to your time zone when necessary.

 When working remote I ask for:

 - the availability of technical specifications
 - the use of an issue tracker
-- a central repository to push, Git or "old school" FTP
+- a central repository to push, Git or FTP
 - appointment of a contact person, usually the PM
 - a minimum of weekly conference meetings (VOIP).